Cuttlefish: As food

-Cuttlefish are caught for food in the Mediterranean, East Asia, the English Channel, and elsewhere.
+Cuttlefish are caught for food in the Mediterranean, Asia, the English Channel, and elsewhere.

 In East Asia, dried, shredded cuttlefish is a popular snack food.
 In the Qing Dynasty manual of Chinese gastronomy, the Suiyuan shidan, the roe of the cuttlefish, is considered a difficult-to-prepare, but sought-after delicacy.
+Cuttlefish thick soup is a signature dish in Taiwan.

+In Southeast Asia, cuttlefish is a regional dish typical of the Sundanese people in west Java, Indonesia, known as balakutak.
+The dish is squid stir-fried with various spices and mixed with its ink.

+In Sri Lanka, hot butter cuttlefish (batter fried cuttlefish stir fried with butter, chilli flakes, capsicums, and spring onions) is a popular dish that can be found anywhere in the country, usually served as a starter together with drinks.

 Cuttlefish are quite popular in Europe.
-For example, in northeast Italy, they are used in risotto al nero di seppia (risotto with cuttlefish ink), also found in Croatia and Montenegro as crni rižot (black risotto).
+For example, in northeast Italy, they are used in risotto al nero di seppia (risotto with cuttlefish ink), also found in Croatia and Montenegro as crni rižot (black risotto), and in various recipes (either grilled or stewed) often served together with polenta.
 Catalan cuisine, especially that of the coastal regions, uses cuttlefish and squid ink in a variety of tapas and dishes such as arròs negre.
 Breaded and deep-fried cuttlefish is a popular dish in Andalusia.
 In Portugal, cuttlefish is present in many popular dishes.
 Chocos com tinta (cuttlefish in black ink), for example, is grilled cuttlefish in a sauce of its own ink.
 Cuttlefish is also popular in the region of Setúbal, where it is served as deep-fried strips or in a variant of feijoada, with white beans.
 Black pasta is often made using cuttlefish ink.

-Sepia
+Dye

 Cuttlefish ink was formerly an important dye, called sepia.
 To extract the sepia pigment from a cuttlefish (or squid), the ink sac is removed and dried then dissolved in a dilute alkali.
 The resulting solution is filtered to isolate the pigment, which is then precipitated with dilute hydrochloric acid.
 The isolated precipitate is the sepia pigment.
 It is relatively chemically inert, which contributes to its longevity.
 Today, artificial dyes have mostly replaced natural sepia.